hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 There is `date`, `item_name`, and a value that changes over time (`count` in this case).

 In many rows, the `count` remains the same, and only the `date` changes.
-This example has only a few rows.
+The example has only a few rows.
 Imagine a more realistic scenario–a table with millions or billions of rows.
 If you compact it, and keep only changes, you'll save a ton of space.

-The compacted version can look something like this:
+The compacted version looks like this:

 | item\_name | count | date\_from | date\_to   |
 |:-----------|:------|:-----------|:-----------|